dougmassay/pkg-sigil/INSTALL.md

 >`sudo ./Sigil-vX.X.X-Linux-x86(_64).xz.run`

-If the Sigil installer is run as root, it will extract to a temporary directory and install the bulk of its contents to /opt/Sigil.
-The following files/links will also be created:
+If the Sigil installer is run as root, it will extract to a temporary directory and install the bulk of its contents to the /opt/Sigil directory.
+The rest of the files/links to be installed are as follows:

 - /usr/bin/sigil (a link to the launch script in /opt/sigil)
 - /usr/share/applications/sigil.desktop